defenseunicorns/leapfrogai/tests/e2e/README.md

 # Build and Deploy the model backend you want to test.
 # NOTE: In this case we are showing llama.cpp
-make build-llama
+make build-llama-cpp-python
-uds zarf package deploy zarf-package-llama-*.tar.zst
+uds zarf package deploy zarf-package-llama-cpp-python*.tar.zst

 # Install the python dependencies
 python -m pip install ".[e2e-test]"